MuhammadYaseenKhan/Artificial-Intelligence-Lectures/README.md

 # Artificial Intelligence Lectures

-This GitHub repository shares some common tasks appeared in the series of video lecture series on AI.
+This GitHub repository shares some common tasks appeared in the series of video lecture on AI.

 You may find the lectures [here](https://www.youtube.com/playlist?list=PLaUrb1QYQnuCqxz_FxMZoLRfGe9fsXgro)